anoojpatel/metaxu/README.md

 </div>

 ## What is Metaxu?
-Metaxu is a modern systems programming language that prioritizes speed, safety, and developer joy.
+Metaxu is a modern systems functional programming language that prioritizes speed, safety, and developer joy.
 Currently written in Python, it compiles through a TapeVM intermediate representation into optimized C code.
 Our ultimate goal?
 To bootstrap Metaxu in itself, creating a language that's so elegant and intuitive that writing its own compiler becomes a delightful challenge.